 Alternatively you can view all your results online, if you have not already registered for our online service you can do this by visiting the surgery with photo ID to get your username and password, please note once registered you need to apply for Detailed Coded Record access or Full Clinical Record access via your online account in order to view results.
 (Please note Full Clinical Record access also includes Detailed Coded Record access).

 Your request for Detailed Coded Record access will take up to 14 days to process.
-Full Clinical Record access will need to go to your GP for authorisation, this is currently taking up to 6 weeks to process.
+Full Clinical Record access will need to go to your GP for authorisation, this is currently taking up to 6 to 8 weeks to process.